-After another, better contivance – that they are prisoners in the bazaar until Victor Strang pays off his debt by killing zombies in a chain gang – Maddie and Qaletqa take Victor under their wing because she knows Victor knows where Daniel Salazar and his dam are located in Tijuana.
+After another, better contivance – that the group will remain as prisoners in the bazaar until Victor Strang pays off his debt by killing zombies in a chain gang – Maddie and Qaletqa take Victor under their wing because she knows that Victor knows where Daniel Salazar and his dam are located in Tijuana.

 No, she didn’t start crossdressing and write the tune that New Order stole and turned into Blue Monday, she became a water diviner, bringing Whitey Ford and The Nation together to dig for water for the good of all.

-But it was ony really one or two facets of Minotaur that were confused and unrealistic but it didn’t stop it being a great episode filled with tension and great dialogue.
+In fairness, it was ony really one or two facets of Minotaur that were confused and unrealistic, but it didn’t stop it being a great episode filled with tension and great dialogue.

-In The Diviner, entrusted with keeping the peace and not spilling the beans, Alycia revealed the secret that there are only six week’s worth of water left at teh first sign of trouble.
-And yet, it paid off in the end with an uplifting drone shot of Broke Jaw and The Nation’s two communities working together for the good of all.
+In The Diviner, entrusted with keeping the peace and not spilling the beans, Alycia immediately revealed the secret that there are only six week’s worth of water left at the first sign of trouble.
+And yet, in the end it paid off with an uplifting drone shot of Broke Jaw and The Nation’s two communities working together for the good of all.